Flowtally

 It reads.

-Print contrast, bar quality, and the quiet zone, the blank margin around the bars, decide whether the code scans at all.
+Print contrast and the quiet zone, the blank margin around the bars, decide whether the code scans at all.

 It matches the ASN.

-The SSCC on the pallet ties to the advance ship notice already sent to your ERP or WMS.
+The SSCC ties to the advance ship notice already sent to your ERP or WMS.
 No match, no clean receive.

 The words match the bars.